-- Officers may access and view stored BWC video when there is a business need for doing so, including the need to defend against an allegation of misconduct or substandard performance.
-Officers may review video footage of and incident in which they were involved prior to preparing to report, giving a statement, or providing testimony about the incident. - 2.
-Agency personnel are prohibited from accessing BWC data for non-business reasons and from sharing the data for non-law enforcement related purposes, including but not limited to uploading BWC data recorded or maintained by this agency to public and social media websites. - 3.
-Employees seeking access to BWC data for non-business reasons may make a request for it in the same manner as any member of the public.
+•Officers may access and view stored BWC video when there is a business need for doing so, including the need to defend against an allegation of misconduct or substandard performance.
+Officers may review video footage of an incident in which they were involved prior to preparing a report, giving a statement, or providing testimony about the incident.

+•Agency personnel are prohibited from accessing BWC data for non-business reasons and sharing the data for non-law enforcement-related purposes, including but not limited to uploading BWC data recorded or maintained by this agency to public and social media websites.

+•Employees seeking access to BWC data for non-business reasons may request it in the same manner as any member of the public.